 Seems so.
 Anyone can.
 And there is no cure.

 (When you think about it, though we are all from different parts of the world and different families and religions, we are almost all identical in the way we are made up.
 We have similar dreams – of a long, happy, healthy life, a special person to share it with – and similar fears.
 We can all be susceptible to the same illnesses, including contracting HIV and AIDS.
 We are all susceptible to not making informed choices, and we are susceptible to the ills of ignorance, fear, stigma, and discrimination.
 Information, care, respect and love are the best things to empower young people and reduce their susceptibility.
-So that we can live out our fantasies, reach our targets and be at peace with ourselves and our world.)
+So that we can live out our fantasies, reach our targets and be at peace with ourselves and our world.)i.
+Just think about it:

-The problem is, when it comes to HIV and AIDS, prevention is the ONLY cure.
-And since forewarned is forearmed, the best thing you can do is to find out as much about it as possible, and learn to outsmart the enemy.
 See it as a war.
 It’s us – all of us – against them: the HIV virus, and the AIDS disease.
 So here’s the strategy, here’s what YOU can do:

 • Be aware: The statistics tell it all: 5 people are dying of AIDS every minute; even in developed, Western countries, more people are HIV-infected than ever before.
 So, it’s clear that this is not a threat that only hits certain parts of the world or certain groups of people.
 Know how it works, what causes it – that’s how you can know how to stop it.
 Check out these pages to find out more: